Azure/azure-iot-sdks/c/serializer/samples/devicetwin_configupdate/readme.md

   ![](./media/ObserveTelemetry.png)

--   Open the Management tab, Twin Props and observe the entire twin object, with desired and reported properties.
+-   Open the Management tab, Twin Props and observe the entire Device Twins object, with desired and reported properties.
 Notice desired "sendFrequency" is 3000 ms and reported "sendFrequency" is 3000 ms.
 -   Let's assume now the following use case: You are troubleshooting a temperature anomaly and want to receive the telemetry on a higher rate to detect if you are losing some data points, for example every 500 ms. In order to do this, you will have to issue a clone command using Device Twins Desired Properties to request a change of the frequency rate of sending telemetry.
 -   Set a new value for Desired Property "sendFrequency" to be 500 ms in Device Twins window, then click "Send (use Json format)" button, like following